 to scale the design process to the use and production of so-called

 abstract pieces of functionality—

 As a student of computing, you will also have to expand your understanding of the computational process.
 This book has focused on the laws that describe the process itself.
-In order to function as a real software engineer, you need to learn what the process costs, both at a theoretical level and a practical one.
+In order to function as a real software engineer, you need to learn what the process costs, at both a theoretical level and a practical one.
 Studying the concept of big-O in some more depth is a first, small step in this direction; learning to measure and analyze a program’s performance is the real goal, because you will need this skill as a developer on a regular basis.
 Above and beyond these basic ideas, you will also need knowledge about hardware, networking, layering of software, and specialized algorithms in various disciplines.

 Some of you wanted to see what computing and programming are all about.
-You now know that computing is just a generalization of calculating, and you may just sense how useful program design is to you.
+You now know that computing is merely a generalization of calculating, and you may sense how useful program design is to you.
 Even if you never develop programs again, you know what distinguishes a garage programmer from a serious software developer.
 When you interact with developers as a professional, you know that systematic design matters because it affects your quality of life and the bottom line of your business.

-In reality though, you are likely to “program” again, on a regular basis;
+In reality, though, you are likely to “program” again, on a regular basis;

 you may just fail to see your activities in this light.
 Imagine a

 journalist for a moment.
 His story starts with the collection of